-The purpose of this public health consultation (PHC) is to determine if exposure to soils in Collegeville, Harriman Park, and Fairmont communities is a public health hazard for people who live or work in the area.
+The purpose of this public health consultation (PHC) is to determine if past, present, and future exposures to soils in Collegeville, Harriman Park, and Fairmont communities are a public health hazard for people who live or work in the area.
 The United States Environmental Protection Agency (EPA) Region IV requested that the Agency for Toxic Substances and Disease Registry (ATSDR) evaluate environmental data collected from three communities that surround the Walter Coke Inc. facility in North Birmingham, Jefferson County, Alabama.
 Residents in the three communities of Collegeville, Harriman Park, and Fairmont are concerned about contaminated soil in their neighborhood and the effect that exposure to contaminants in the soils may be having on their health.